Matthimatiker/MolComponents/README.md

 The factory takes care of creating ``Zend_Form`` instances and plugins are used to deal with cross-cutting concerns.

+A simple use case is the creation of aliases for form classes:

+	resources.form.aliases.login        = "My_Login_Form"
+    resources.form.aliases.registration = "My_Registration_Form"

+Now it is possible to retrieve form instances by their alias:

+    public function myAction()
+    {
+        $factory = $this->getInvokeArg('bootstrap')->getResource('form');
+        // Creates an instance of My_Login_Form
+        $loginForm = $factory->create('login');
+    }

+From now on changing the type of a form is just a matter of configuration.

 ### Validation of form element dependencies ###